PhotoboothProject/photobooth/docs/install/install-debian.md

 # Automated installation on Raspberry Pi OS (previously called Raspbian) and on Debian / Debian based distributions:

-To make the installation as simple as possible, we have created an installation script for you.
-It will setup your Raspberry Pi, Computer or Laptop as a full blown Photobooth (using Apache Webserver).
+To make the installation as simple as possible, we have created the "Photobooth Setup Wizard" for you.
+It can setup your Raspberry Pi, Computer or Laptop as a full blown Photobooth (using Apache Webserver).
 This means, Photobooth and all needed packages and dependencies get installed and the automatic camera mount is disabled.
-On a Raspberry Pi you can choose that Photobooth is started in fullscreen on startup.

 If you encounter any issues or want more freedom to configure your Pi, Computer or Laptop, we recommend you look at the detailed installation instruction below.

 The installation script is intendet to work on Raspberry Pi OS based on Debian bullseye, but it should also work on Raspberry Pi OS based on Debian buster.

-A valid username is needed to run the installer.
+A valid username is needed to run the Setup Wizard.
 Your OS username must be passed by the `-username` flag to the installer.

 ```sh
 wget -O install-photobooth.sh https://raw.githubusercontent.com/PhotoboothProject/photobooth/dev/install-photobooth.sh